 Each year the City of Reno Arts & Culture Commission grants funds to various art organizations.
 Eligible organizations must be 501(c)(3) non-profits.
-Three different grants were offered for the fiscal year 2014-2015. $190,000 has been awarded to 29 organizations.
+Three different grants were offered for the fiscal year 2015-2016. $195,026 has been awarded.
 Recipient organizations are listed below in each category.

 365 Event Grants

-Hands/ON!
-Second Saturday transforms the Nevada Museum of Art into a dynamic community venue, designed to engage the entire family in the visual arts through free, interactive art-making activities and storytelling, as well as time to explore the Museum’s exhibits alone or with a trained docent.
-Hands/ON! hosts two ongoing art-making activities which are held throughout the day – one in the atrium on the first floor and one in the Redfield Learning Center on the third floor.
+Hands ON!
+Second Saturdays transforms the Nevada Museum of Art into a dynamic community venue, designed to engage families in the visual arts through free, interactive art-making activities, performances and storytelling, in addition to the Museum’s exhibitions, which families may tour alone or guided by a trained docent.

-University of Nevada, Reno, Latino Research Center - Awarded $3,250
+Front Door Gallery, University of Nevada, Reno – Awarded $3,000

-The University of Nevada, Reno, Latino Research Center will present its annual Day of the Dead Celebration (Dia de los Muertos) on November 1, 2014 in the Joe Crowley Student Union Ballroom from 2:00 to 5:00pm.
+The University of Nevada, Reno Latino Research Center will present its annual Dia de los Muertos 2015 (Day of the Dead) on November 1, 2015 in the Joe Crowley Student Union Ballroom from 2:00 to 5:00 PM.